Azure/Edge-infrastructure-quickstart-template/doc/Use-GitHub-Hosted-Runners.md

 ---
 Next step:

-continue on [Add-first-site](./Add-first-Site.md), if you already have arc connected server, be ware the step 4 is now required for you.
+continue on [Add-first-site](./Add-first-Site.md), if you already have arc-connected servers, be aware that the step 2 and step 4 is now required for you.